-This policy defines a 'child' as anyone under the age of 18 years or any learner of any age on the academy roll.

-This policy applies to all members of ATT staff, including all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers.
-There is an additional policy to support visitors to the academy to ensure awareness and appropriate reporting of any safeguarding concerns.

-There are six key elements to our policy, which are described in the following sections:

-- 1. The types of abuse that are covered by the policy - 2.
+- 3.1 This policy defines a 'child' as anyone under the age of 18 years or any learner of any age on the academy roll. - 3.2 This policy applies to all members of ATT staff, including all permanent, temporary and support staff, Members, Trustees, governors, volunteers, contractors and external service or activity providers.
+There is an additional policy to support visitors to the academy to ensure awareness and appropriate reporting of any safeguarding concerns. - 3.3 There are six key elements to our policy, which are described in the following sections: - 1.
+The types of abuse that are covered by the policy - 2.
 The signs of abuse that adults should look out for - 3.
 Specific roles and responsibilities for safeguarding (in addition to everyone's duty of care to safeguard children and adults) - 4.
 Procedure and processes that should be followed, include the support provided to children - 5.
-How the academy will ensure that all staff and volunteers are appropriately trained, and checked for their suitability to work within the academy - 6.
+How the academy leaders will ensure that all staff and volunteers are appropriately trained, and checked for their suitability to work within the academy - 6.
 How the policy will be managed and have its delivery overseen

-Through implementation of this policy we will ensure that our academy provides a safe environment for children to learn and develop.
+Through implementation of this policy academy leaders will ensure that our academy provides a safe environment for children to learn and develop.